KSAN (FM): KSAN

 At 12:01 a.m. on July 2, 1997, KYLD moved to 94.9 FM.
 107.7 and 94.9 would simulcast until Midnight on July 7, when 107.7 FM, now with the KSAN call letters, began stunting with construction noises and song clips as a prelude to a flip to classic rock at noon on July 11.

-On March 13, 2000, after playing "Goodbye Yellow Brick Road" by Elton John, the station relaunched as "The Bone", playing classic rock with a harder edge.
+On March 13, 2000, after playing "Goodbye Yellow Brick Road" by Elton John, followed by a stunt with funeral bells, the station relaunched as "The Bone", playing classic rock with a harder edge.
 To initiate this change, the station played AC/DC "A to Z", all 154 songs the band had recorded at that point, aired in alphabetical order.

 Classic to mainstream rock

 With the demise of rival rock station KSJO in 2004, the station adopted a mainstream rock format.
 The playlist shifted back toward classic rock in April 2017.
-The current playlist consists of hard rock staples from the '60s to mid 2000s.
 The weekday on-air staff at The Bone consisted of morning team Lamont & Tonelli, as well as Chasta, Steven Seaweed and Zakk.

 In early 2016, Steven Seaweed's "All Request Hot Lunch" was cancelled by the program director.
 In August, Lejf Jaeger left the Bone.
 He had been part-time weekends for ten years.
 With his departure, "Local Licks" was also removed from the programming.

 Steven Seaweed retired on July 1, 2017, after 44 years of deejaying in the Bay Area, the last 20 of which had been with KSAN.
+On November 15, 2024, the station parted ways with longtime morning hosts Lamont & Tonelli.
+This was related to layoffs at Cumulus Media.